 Buy Antibiotic Cream Online – Private Services

 Different online pharmacies offer a private service allowing customers to buy a prescription-only antibiotic cream.
 Patients are usually required to complete an online assessment, which is reviewed by a doctor who issues the prescription with the product delivered to the patient.
 Consultation fee is generally included in the price of antibiotic cream; however, this may vary between each pharmacy.

 Antibiotic Versus Antiseptic Cream: What Is The Difference?

 Antiseptic creams are preparations which are applied to the skin to reduce the possibility of infections or to slow the growth of bacteria.
 Antiseptic creams are not absorbed into the skin a lot.
 Antiseptic creams have bacteriostatic properties (stops bacteria from multiplying) as opposed to antibiotic creams, which are bactericidal (kill the bacteria).

-Antibiotics creams are absorbed into the body to kill off the bacteria and prevent a bacterial infection from spreading (Nankervis H, Thomas KS, Delamere FM, et al., 2016).
+Antibiotic creams are absorbed into the body to kill off the bacteria and prevent a bacterial infection from spreading (Nankervis H, Thomas KS, Delamere FM, et al., 2016).

 In reality, however, there is no clear cut between both types of drugs.
 Some antiseptic/bacteriostatic products can kill bacteria, however not in sufficient amounts as compared to antibiotics, which eliminate an infection.
 (Pankey & Sabath, 2004).

-Most over the counter ‘antibiotic’ creams in the UK are in fact bacteriostatic and therefore differ from prescription-only antibiotic creams.
+Most over-the-counter ‘antibiotic’ creams in the UK are, in fact, bacteriostatic and therefore differ from prescription-only antibiotic creams.